unifiedjs/unified-engine/doc/options.md

 ###### Example

-The following example shows a script which reads and parses `doc.md`, then [`remark-unlink`][remark-unlink] transforms the syntax tree, and the tree is written to **stdout**(4).
+The following example shows a module which reads and parses `doc.md`, then [`remark-unlink`][remark-unlink] transforms the syntax tree, and the tree is written to **stdout**(4).